-Widespread throughout Southern Africa, an average adult male can grow to about 5m, although some have been known to reach as long as 6m.
+Widespread throughout Southern and East Africa today, an average adult male can grow to about 5m, although some have been known to reach as long as 6m.
 Their average lifespan is 45 years.

-In the water, crocodiles use their powerful tail to swim with, and on land, they can be surprisingly
+In the water, crocodiles use their powerful tail to swim with, with a top swimming speed of up to about 20 km/h.
+On land, they can be surprisingly quick too but can only run at speed for a short distance.

 Determining the Sex of the Baby Crocodile